Shpigford/plylst/README.md

 ```

 ### Spotify
-You'll need a free Developer account and create your own app, which is also free: https://developer.spotify.com
+You'll need a free Developer account and create your own app, which is free: https://developer.spotify.com

 Make sure to set the Redirect URI to `http://localhost:5000/users/auth/spotify/callback`

 These will get you the necessary keys for the app to fully function.

+### Genius
+If you'd like to pull in lyrics for lyric-based rules, you can create an API key here: https://genius.com/developers

+The "Client Access Token" is the key you want.
+Genius is only required if you want to build/test rules around lyrics.

 **3. In the command line, you'll then run the following to set up gems and the database...**
 ```bash